You are browsing the Tutorials category

 Renoise is a tracker style DAW that runs natively on Linux and can be microtuned using the SCL to XRNI tool.
 It also supports plugins so you can get at those microtones that way.

-Surge is a powerful open-source synth with an excellent implementation of microtonal tuning via .scl and .kbm files.
+Surge XT is a powerful open-source synth with an excellent implementation of microtonal tuning via .scl and .kbm files.
 It’s cross-platform and can run as an LV2 or VST plugin.
 You can also use it with VCV rack.

 Modartt’s Pianoteq is well known in the music world for its rather good piano sound.
 It’s a physically-modelled piano – this has some benefits over sample-based pianos.
 First, it has a tiny footprint of just a few megabytes storage, as opposed to the gigs and gigs often required by sample-based pianos.
 Second, you can tweak the parameters of the physical model to get interesting variants on the typical piano sound.
 Here’s an example that will interest microtonalists: you could design a piano with quietened even harmonics (e.g. harmonics 2, 4, 6, etc.) so that the timbre will blend better with the Bohlen-Pierce scale (this scale features primarily odd harmonics).
 This kind of sound design possibility is pure excitement for nerds like me.

 Pianoteq supports Linux, macOS and Windows natively so it’s a good plugin for almost anybody who wants to write microtonal piano music.
 Just note that the Stage version has no microtonal support; you’ll need to get the Standard or Pro version if you want to retune the piano.
-A Standard license costs €249.

 ACE – virtual semi-modular synthesizer